oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 The fourth, above all, caught my attention, and dovetailed nicely with the voracious Shalim.

-## The Six of Swords, Pamela Smith’s Illustration
+## The Six of Swords

+Here’s Pamela Smith’s illustration from the classic Smith-Waite deck, the version Emily and I used for the cue:

 ![the six of swords -- rider waite smith tarot.png](../img/the%20six%20of%20swords%20--%20rider%20waite%20smith%20tarot.png)